bflaven/PluginWordpressForFun/bf_poc_api_wp/README.md

 ## == Screenshots ==

 See the post on flaven.fr

 ## == Changelog ==

 **= 1.0 - 2017-06-22 =**
-- * Fixed: release not bug fox cause no feedback
+- *Fixed: release not bug fox cause no feedback.*
-- * Updated: No update as there is no feedback .
+- *Updated: No update as there is no feedback.*

 ## == Installation ==
-Each plugin has its readme.txt
+Each plugin has its README.md

 ## == Frequently Asked Questions ==

 **User documentation**

 Nothing for the moment

 **Code/API documentation**

 Please see flaven.fr